-i.
+k.
 Withdrawal Policy

-If a student wishes to withdraw from the program, he/she should put their withdrawal request in writing and submit it to the Director of Finance.
+If a student wishes to withdraw from the program, he/she should clearly communicate this request to their respective Program Director.
+While it is preferred that the student submit the request in writing, the withdrawal procedure will be initiated regardless of method of communication.
 Online course work is considered attending a class.
-A student who withdraws may apply for another program in the future at full price with no past due balances.
+A student who withdraws may apply for another program in the future at full price contingent on all previous balances being paid in full.
 Please note that LNA Health Careers will only issue refunds to the organization or individual from which the original payment was received per our refund policy on tuition paid to LNA Health Careers.
 Bank transaction fees and postage fees are nonrefundable.
 All refunds shall be reviewed within 30 days upon notification from a student or staff member of cancellation or withdrawal.
 Students receiving benefits from federal programs shall be subject to federal refund policies, rules, and regulations.
 For any questions regarding this policy or the withdrawal process, please contact the Program Director.